snigdhachowdhury/snigdhachowdhury/README.md

 ### Hi there 👋I'm Snigdha chowdhury
 ###### Web deveploper  👋

-**snigdhachowdhury/snigdhachowdhury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 -🔭 I’m currently working on youtube
 - 🌱 I’m currently learning javascript
 - 👯 I’m looking to collaborate on github